sravanthisravanthi/githubportfolio/README.md

 # githubportfolio
-creating a website whether it is a responsive or not
+Creating a website whether it is a Responsive Site or not